FocusFraming human learning in terms of two loops, one procedural and one reflective

 - Teaching is … reminding; challenging

 SynopsisDouble-Loop Learning is an iterative model which posits that higher-order learning involves two processes or loops.
-The first loop is goal-directed, rule-based, and unreflective (and is associated with an uncritical Theory-in-Use).
-The second loop is reflective and analytical, enabling the modification of the first loop (and is associated with an explicit Theory in Action).
+The first loop is goal-directed, rule-based, and unreflective (and is associated with an uncritical understandings of motivations and actions).
+The second loop is reflective and analytical, enabling the modification of the first loop (and is associated with conscious and critical understandings).
+Associated discourses include:

 CommentaryDouble-Loop Learning is a simplified (and, perhaps, over-simplified) derivative of Second-Order Cybernetics.